Vaught–Hemingway Stadium: Namesake

 When the stadium opened, it was named for Judge William Hemingway, a professor of law and chairman of the university's committee on athletics.
 October 12, 1982 saw the addition of legendary Ole Miss coach Johnny Vaught's name to the stadium.
-September 5, 1998 saw the field named for longtime supporter Dr. Jerry Hollingsworth, bringing the current official title to Vaught-Hemingway Stadium at Hollingsworth Field.
+September 5, 1998 saw the field named for longtime supporter Dr. Jerry Hollingsworth, bringing the current official title to "Vaught–Hemingway Stadium at Hollingsworth Field".

 Expansions and upgrades

-In 2002, construction crews replaced the south end zone bleachers with a rounded bowl, adding luxury boxes and covered club seating in an upper deck, as well as additional general admission seating for students and season ticket holders; these renovations expanded seating capacity by nearly 10,000, giving Vaught-Hemingway a capacity of 60,580.
-In August 2011 the school announced Forward Together, a new capital campaign that would seek to build a new basketball arena and expand the stadium.
+In 2002, construction crews replaced the south end zone bleachers with a rounded bowl, adding luxury boxes and covered club seating in an upper deck, as well as additional general admission seating for students and season ticket holders; these renovations expanded seating capacity by nearly 10,000, giving Vaught–Hemingway a capacity of 60,580.

+In August 2011, the school announced Forward Together, a new capital campaign that would seek to build a new basketball arena and expand the stadium.
 Phase 1 of the campaign includes adding 30 luxury suites and 770 club level seats.
-In addition new stadium lights, sound system, and 2 new video boards will be added to the current south end zone.
+In addition new stadium lights, sound system, and two new video boards will be added to the current south end zone.
 Phase 2 calls for the stadium's capacity to increase giving it the ability to hold 64,038 fans.
 This would be done through closing off the north endzone.
-In addition a plaza would be built outside the north endzone to serve as a "front door" to the stadium and celebrate Ole Miss tradition and history.
-In the summer of 2012 Ole Miss announced that they had received a million-dollar gift that was to be used in the Forward Together capital campaign.
-The school announced in honor of the gift they would start a new tradition and include a bell tower in the north endzone expansion that would be rung before Ole Miss games to let fans know the game is starting soon and after Ole Miss victories.
+In addition, a plaza would be built outside the north endzone to serve as a "front door" to the stadium and celebrate Ole Miss tradition and history.
+In the summer of 2012, Ole Miss announced that they had received a million-dollar gift that was to be used in the Forward Together capital campaign.
+The school announced, in honor of the gift, that they would start a new tradition and include a bell tower in the north endzone expansion that would be rung before Ole Miss games after Ole Miss victories.

 The most recent expansion, completed in 2016, completed the stadium's bowl shape and added 3,458 additional seats.
-This brought the total capacity to 64,038 making Vaught-Hemmingway the largest stadium in the state of Mississippi.
+This brought the total capacity to 64,038, making Vaught–Hemingway the largest stadium in the state.

-Other notable upgrades include the installation of lights in 1990, a Jumbotron in 1997 and the replacement of the natural grass turf, which had become increasingly hard to maintain, with an AstroPlay artificial turf surface in 2003.
+Other notable upgrades include the installation of lights in 1990, the addition of a Jumbotron in 1997, and the replacement of the natural grass turf, which had become increasingly hard to maintain, with an AstroPlay artificial turf surface in 2003.
 Ironically, the stadium had been among the first in the nation to switch from a natural grass playing surface to artificial turf in 1970, and then one of the first of those stadiums to switch back to natural grass in 1984.
 The field surface was again changed in 2009 from AstroPlay to FieldTurf, making Ole Miss the first team in the Southeastern Conference to play their home games on the surface.
 In 2016, the stadium's field surface was changed back to natural grass for the third time.

-Attendance record
+Top 10 single game attendances

+Rankings are from the AP Poll.